odayesmael/solechem/README.md

 # SoleChem EU | B2B Chemical Supplier and Manufacturer

-This repository contains the professional interface for **SoleChem EU**, a leading B2B supplier and manufacturer of industrial chemicals.
-This system is engineered to optimize technical data management, manufacturing specifications, and wholesale distribution workflows.
+This platform is the core digital interface for **SoleChem EU**, a premier B2B supplier and manufacturer of industrial chemicals.
+The system is built using a hybrid architecture: **Astro (SSR)** for high-performance data handling and **React** for advanced interactive animations.

 ## Project Overview
-This platform acts as a centralized data hub for our manufacturing and supply operations.
-It enables efficient access to chemical compositions, CAS registry data, and industrial safety standards across our product catalog.
+The application functions as a high-speed hub for managing complex chemical datasets.
+By leveraging Astro's islands architecture, we maintain a lightweight core while using React to power sophisticated UI animations and interactive components for an enhanced user experience.

 ---

-## Technical Deployment
+## Technical Stack & Deployment

+### Architecture
+*   **Astro (SSR):** Handles the primary routing, data fetching, and static content.
+*   **React:** Utilized for high-fidelity animations and stateful UI components.
+*   **Server-Side Rendering:** Ensures real-time access to manufacturing and logistical data.

 ### Prerequisites
-* **Node.js** (Current LTS version)
+* **Node.js** (Latest LTS)
 * Authorized System Credentials

 ### Setup and Installation

 1. **Initialize Environment:**
-   Install the required dependencies via the terminal:
+   Install dependencies using npm:
    ```bash
    npm install